sanus-solutions/sanus-solutions-server/mongo/README.md

 ```
 ## Run
 ### Start MongoDB
-Make sure App is connect to the right mongo ip, edit /etc/mongod.conf to bind your ip to allow remote access(Default only localhost is enabled)
+Make sure App is connect to the right mongo ip, edit /etc/mongod.conf to bind your ip to allow remote access(Default only localhost is enabled, ex. bindIp: 127.0.0.1, [your ip])
 ```
 sudo service mongod start
 ```